Francisco de Paula León Olea: Politics

-World Trade Center and Lawsuit
+World Trade Center

-In the late 1980s, Alfredo Ruiz Suárez and Francisco de Paula León redesigned the building that was going to be the Hotel de Mexico and proposed to turn it into an international business center instead.
+In the late 1980s, De Paula León Olea partnered with Alfredo Ruiz Suárez to redesign the building that was going to be the Hotel de México and proposed to turn it into an international business center instead.
 The World Trade Center Mexico City opened in November 1994.

-In 1999, De Paula León Olea filed a multimillion-dollar lawsuit in Washington D.C. against the Mexican government and the governor of the central bank, accusing them of fraud and illegal association.
-The lawsuit alleged that in 1991, the president of the Central Bank of Mexico (then a deputy secretary of the Treasury) made threats to force the sale of a portion of shares of the World Trade Center in Mexico City.
-De Paula León Olea headed the World Trade Center project and claimed that the government and Central Bank diverted the funds and he did not receive his portion of sales from shares.
-In the lawsuit, he denounced the government for the sale of the World Trade Center Building and denounced the bailout of Fobaproa.
-There was an investigation into irregular dealings with the Banking Savings Protection Fund and the National Bank of Foreign Trade.
+After this, De Paula León Olea worked with Guy F. Tozzoli, proposed by Mikhail Gorbachov for the Nobel Peace Prize, to franchise the World Trade Center Association in 420 cities.

 The Giordano Bruno University

-De Paula León Olea is the President and Chairman of the Board of Giordano Bruno University.
-He worked with Ervin Laszlo to launch this online university in Budapest in 2012.
+De Paula León Olea is the President of the Board of Giordano Bruno University.
+He worked with Ervin Laszlo to launch this online university in Budapest in 2012, in an event that was attended by famous personalities from all over the world.

+The International Sustainability Center

+Since 2022, De Paula León Olea has been working in the creation and development of an ambitious project called The International Sustainability Center (ISC), designed to address the pressing issue of global warming.
+The ISC has been fashioned as a unique space by permanently bringing together all nations, the most important companies in the world, and the brightest minds alive.
+In the ISC, the efforts that governments and companies carry out regarding all environmental issues will be permanently exhibited, proposing at the same time an harmonic congregation of ideas and global agreements.

+The ISC was initially offered to the Government of Guatemala.
+In September 2022, the project was welcomed by Mr. António Manuel de Oliveira Guterres, Secretary General of the United Nations.
+In September 2023, the ISC was officially presented to the community of nations at the United Nations Headquarters in New York City, in an event headed by high representatives of the Republic of Guatemala and Ms. Tonilyn Lim, Chief of Programmes at the United Nations Global Compact Office.

 Books

 In addition to writing about politics, De Paula León Olea writes about philosophy and fiction.
 His published books include Ianoa Coeli: A Ship of Hope in the Mexican Mad Years and Los hilos secretos de las élites,.
 His book, The Awakening of Mankind: Towards a Unified Theory of Man in the 21st Century, summarizes his philosophy of non-subordination.
 His first historical-fiction novel, The Color of Heaven and Earth, was published in 2012.
 Other fiction includes La Barcaza en el Sena and a collection of short stories called Cuentos de la vida Real.

+His most recent fiction project is La gran mentira, a novel that mixes history and philosophy to reveal a powerful plot that dates back to the very origins of Christianity.

 Awards

-In April 2013 he received the Life Time Achievement Award in the Arts and Humanities given by the Mexic-Arte Museum in Austin, Texas.
+In April 2013, De Paula León Olea received the Life Time Achievement Award in Arts and Humanities presented by the Mexic-Arte Museum in Austin, Texas.